valentinHenry/Vim-class/README.md

 day new stuff, but with this repo, I hope I'll share what I consider useful when using this wonderful editor.

+The cheatsheet is a list of commands and explanations of what I use the most in vim.
+It believe that using them increast the rapidity by a factor of at least nine thousands!!!!

 If you find something interesting in it, it's all yours!

 ## What's in this repo?